teamleaderleo/simple-email-filter/README.md

-# Automated Junk Mail Filter for Outlook
+# Simple Automated Junk Mail Filter for Outlook

 Outlook inbox rules don't affect Junk, so I had to make this!!!